Seven Years' War: Ottoman Empire

 Despite being one of the major European powers during this time, the Ottoman Empire was notably neutral during the Seven Years' War.
 Following their military stalemate with the Russian Empire and their subsequent victory over the Holy Roman Empire (and Austria to an extent), during the Austro-Russian-Turkish War (1735–1739), and the signing of the Treaty of Belgrade, the Ottoman Empire enjoyed a generation of peace due to Austria and Russia contending with the rise of Prussia in Eastern Europe.
 During the war, King Frederick II of Prussia, better known to history as Frederick the Great, had made diplomatic overtures with the Ottoman Sultan, Mustafa III for years, up to the outbreak of war, to bring the empire into the war on the side of Prussia, Great Britain, and their other allies but he was unsuccessful.
-However, the Sultan was persuaded by his court not to join the war, primarily by his Grand Vizier, Koca Ragıb Pasha, who was quoted as saying.
+However, the Sultan was persuaded by his court not to join the war, primarily by his Grand Vizier, Koca Ragıb Pasha, who was quoted as saying:

 "Our state looks like a majestic and mighty lion from afar.
 However, a closer look at this lion reveals that it has aged—its teeth have fallen out—its claws have fallen.
 So, let's leave this old lion to rest for a while."

 Therefore, the Ottoman Empire avoided the major wars that would follow, including the Seven Years' War.
-The Ottoman Empire, or more accurately its leaders, recognised its internal problems.
-The previous wars had cost the empire greatly, both in terms of resources and finance, they were facing rebellions from nationalistic uprisings, notably from the Beyliks, and Persia had been reunited under Karim Khan Zand.
-That said, the Ottoman Empire would launch an abortive invasion of Hungary with 100,000 troops in 1763, contributing to the end of the war.
+Its leaders recognised its internal problems.
+The previous wars had cost the empire greatly, both in terms of resources and finance; they were facing rebellions from nationalistic uprisings, notably from the Beyliks; and Persia had been reunited under Karim Khan Zand.
+Despite this, the Ottoman Empire would launch an abortive invasion of Hungary with 100,000 troops in 1763, contributing to the end of the war.

-Persia
+Iran

-Persia ended up under the rule of the Zand dynasty during the period of the Seven Years' War.
+Iran ended up under the rule of the Zand dynasty during the period of the Seven Years' War.
 Like the Ottoman Empire, they were also neutral during the war.
 They had more pressing matters to attend to.
-Karim Khan Zand, was busy playing politics and was in the process of legitimising his claim to the Persian throne by placing a puppet king on the throne, Ismail III, the grandson of the last Safavid king, in 1757.
+Karim Khan Zand was busy playing politics and was in the process of legitimising his claim to the Iranian throne by placing a puppet king on the throne, Ismail III, the grandson of the last Safavid King, in 1757.
 However, by 1760, he had managed to eliminate all other potential claimants to the throne as well as Ismail III and had established himself as the head of his own dynasty, the aforementioned Zand dynasty.